 Always blot, never rub a stain before trying to remove it.

 Work from the edges to the center.

 And for ketchup, blood, grass, fruit juice and sweat stains.

 Dab distilled white vinegar right onto the stain.

 Let sit for a few minutes before washing.

-Oil or grease (e.g. from salad dressing) - Dab on dishwashing liquid and let it sit for 10 to 15 minutes before washing.
+Dab on dish washing liquid and let sit for 10 to 15 minutes before washing.

 Let sit overnight, then wash.

-Blood – Make a paste of cool water and meat tenderizer (unseasoned of course, lol).
+Make a paste of cool water and meat tenderizer (unseasoned of course).

 Bust the Dust on Your Blinds